rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 ### Windows ISO

 We also need a Windows Server 2022 ISO.
 You can grab an evaluation licence ISO from here: https://www.microsoft.com/en-gb/evalcenter/download-windows-server-2022.
 I have placed it into a folder on my computer called ```D:\ISOs\windows_server_2022.iso```.
-Update the location in the code below, ```iso_url```, with wherever yours is located.
+Update the location in the code further on in file ```windows.pkr.hcl``` and variable ```iso_url```, with wherever yours is located.

 ### Packer